Project5E/react-native-awesome-navigation/README.md

 props.navigator.switchTab(0)
 ```

-Every page will be enrolled their own navigator
-navigator have a unique screenID and module name
-through navigator to manipulate page.
+Every page will be enrolled their own navigator, navigator have a unique screenID and module name ,through navigator to manipulate page.

 ## Global style
 Currently include styles follows，continue updating.